openaps/docs/docs/docs/Resources/Edison-Flashing/PC-flash.md

  - Go to the Control Panel, click All Control Panel Items, then click System.
 At top left click the Remote Settings link.
  - Select the Advanced tab in the System Properties window, then under Performance click Settings.
  - On the Advanced tab click the Change... button to change the page size.
+ - In the Virtual Memory window uncheck "Automatically manage paging file size for all drives,"
+ - Click "Custom size," below
+   - Set the initial size to 4096 MB
- - In the Virtual Memory window uncheck "Automatically manage paging file size for all drives," click "Custom size," and set the initial size to at least 4096 MB.
-If you have already attempted this process at least once continue to increase this number by 1024 MB.
-Set the maximum size to 2048 MB higher than the initial size you used.
+   - Set maximum size to 6144 MB (2048 MB larger thand the initial size) (If you have already attempted this process at least once and the flashing still hasn't worked, increase both size settings by 1024 MB and try again.)
  - Click the Set button, then click OK until all windows are closed.
  - Reboot and attempt the flash process.
 ******************************